UW-HARVEST/Hayroll/README-seeder.md

 #### Expression Tagging Summary

 The difference between lvalue and rvalue macro arguments is an important subtlety.
-In C, some macros expand to expressions that can appear on the left hand side of an assignment (lvalues), while others are mere values.
-If Seeder were to wrap both the same way, it might accidentally convert an lvalue into a non-modifiable value.
+In C, some macros expand to expressions that can appear on the left hand side of an assignment (lvalue), while others cannot (rvalue).
+If Seeder were to wrap both the same way, it might accidentally loose the assignability of an lvalue, or try to take the address of an rvalue.
 The lvalue wrapper uses `&EXPR` to obtain a pointer and dereferences it at the outermost level; this ensures the wrapper is itself an lvalue of the same type, so operations like `++` or taking an address still work.
 The rvalue wrapper omits the address-of and instead dereferences a null pointer on the unused branch, preserving rvalue semantics.
 The `isLvalue` field in the tag tells Reaper which wrapper was used and thus whether the underlying expression is assignable.

-These expression wrappers guarantee:
+These expression tagging strategies guarantee:

 - **Preserved value category**: The result is still an lvalue or an rvalue as appropriate.
 - **No changed side effects**: Only the selected branch is evaluated; the unused branch has no side effects.
-- **Type correctness**: The use of `__typeof__` ensures the wrapper has the same type as the original expression.
+- **Type correctness**: The use of `__typeof__` ensures the wrapper has the same type as the original expression on both branches.

 ### Statement spans (`Stmt` and `Stmts`)